Flossmoor, Illinois: Education

-Flossmoor is home to Infant Jesus of Prague School, a private, Roman Catholic K-8 school operated by the Infant Jesus of Prague Parish.
+Flossmoor is home to Infant Jesus of Prague School, a private, Roman Catholic K-8 school operated by St. Veronica Parish, formerly Infant Jesus of Prague Parish, which merged in 2022 with St. Irenaeus in Park Forest IL (permanently closed) and St. Lawrence O'Toole in Matteson IL (also permanently closed).
 IJP, as the school is known, is a two-time winner of the U.S. Department of Education's Blue Ribbon Award.

+Transportation

+The Flossmoor station provides Metra commuter rail service along the Metra Electric District.
+Trains travel north to Millennium station in Chicago, and south to University Park station.